- Describe the formation and structure of soil

 Watch the videos below for discussion of these interactions, including the importance of pH and clay in soils and the process of cation exchange utilized by plants to acquire nutrients from clay-rich soils.

-Plant relationships with other organisms
+Plant relationships with rhizobia bacteria:

-symbiotic mutualism, both organisms benefit from the interaction: the plant obtains ammonia, and bacteria obtain carbon compounds generated through photosynthesis, as well as a protected niche in which to grow.
+- As in any mutualistic relationships, both organisms benefit from the interaction: the plant obtains ammonia, and bacteria obtain carbon compounds generated through photosynthesis, as well as a protected niche in which to grow.

 - Ectomycorrhizal fungi have hyphae that wrap around the epidermal cells of the root.

 - Endomycorrhizal fungi (also called arbuscular fungi) have hyphae that can penetrate the cell walls (though not the cell membranes) of the plant root cells.